northbright/Notes/nginx/configure-selinux-to-fix-403-forbidden-error-of-nginx-on-centos.md

-# Fix 403 Forbidden Error of Nginx on CentOS 7
+# Configure SELinux to Fix 403 Forbidden Error of Nginx on CentOS 7

 #### Problem
 * It occurs 403(Forbidden) error when access Nginx on CentOS 7.